1. What happens if a trader's Evaluation Phase 1 cycle ends with no profit?

 If a trader's FundedNext Account ends with a profit at the end of their trading cycle, the account will be reset to its initial balance for the next trading cycle.
 Now, the trader is eligible for the payout and can easily request this payout directly from their dashboard.

 8. What happens if a trader's FundedNext Account has a running trade at the end of their trading cycle?
-Or, Why does running trades get closed in a FundedNext account when the cycle ends?

-Since FundedNext does not currently offer Swing trading accounts, if a trader has an open trade at the end of the trading cycle, the system will automatically close the trade.
-If the trader ends the cycle with a profit, the account will then be reset to its initial balance for the next trading cycle and the trader will be able to withdraw the profitable amount.
-But if the account is in loss, the trades will be closed, and there will be no reset of balance.
+FundedNext does not currently offer Swing trading accounts, and the status of open trades at the end of a trading cycle depends on the account’s balance.
+If an account ends the cycle in profit, all trades will be closed, the balance will be reset to the initial amount, and the trader will be eligible to withdraw the profit.
+However, if the trading cycle ends in a negative balance with running trades, all trades will be closed automatically, and the cycle will be extended with the negative balance.